bojidar-bg/tina-true-selfhosted-example/README.md

 ### Setting up bare git repositories and hooks for production use

-In a production setting where you pushing to a bare Git repository over SSH, you would want to have three git repositories set up:
+In a production setting where you are pushing to a bare Git repository over SSH, you would want to have three git repositories set up:

 * The bare repository, which is what you are going to use to push to the server.
 * The build repository, which is where the website is built from.